tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ### Incorrect DHE Share

-If the client has not provided an appropriate ClientKeyShare (e.g. it includes only DHE or ECDHE groups unacceptable or unsupported by the server), the server corrects the mismatch with a HelloRetryRequest and the client will need to restart the handshake with an appropriate ClientKeyShare, as shown in Figure 2:
+If the client has not provided an appropriate ClientKeyShare (e.g., it is not included or includes only DHE or ECDHE groups unacceptable or unsupported by the server), the server corrects the mismatch with a HelloRetryRequest and the client will need to restart the handshake with an appropriate ClientKeyShare, as shown in Figure 2:

 ~~~
        Client                                               Server